10 Best Consumer Marketplaces for December 2025

 Risk Factors

-• Ongoing regulatory uncertainty in China
+• Ongoing regulatory uncertainty regarding data privacy and platform governance

-• Currency and geopolitical risks
+• Currency fluctuation risks for USD-based investors

 Stock #3: Uber Technologies, Inc. (UBER)